Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Computational results

 Our first-principles formalism predicts the emergence of overall attractive nearest-neighbor interactions in the valence bands of GeTe, in the static limit, which arise from the interplay between the Fr\"ohlich, deformation potential and piezoelectric mechanisms of electron-phonon coupling.
 Such an attractive nearest neighbor attraction has commonly been connected to the emergence of superconductivity~\cite{doi:10.1126/science.abf5174,PhysRevB.105.024510,PhysRevB.107.L201102,PhysRevB.108.064514}.
 Additionally, the frequency dependence of the on-site Hubbard term due to phonon contributions, visualized in Fig.\,\ref{fig:GeTe_frequency}, demonstrates that this term also becomes attractive at relatively low electronic energies, which could be relevant already at relatively low doping levels, and which could further contribute to superconductivity~\cite{PhysRevB.108.064514}.
+Indeed it has previously been shown in the literature that a purely on-site phonon-mediated attraction between electrons, can alone induce superconductivity, with appropriate retardation and strength~\cite{PhysRevLett.125.167001}.
+Therefore, our findings of a strongly attractive on-site interaction between electrons, which overcomes the repulsion already at low frequencies, as well as the existence of a net attractive nearest neighbor interaction, already in the static limit, are strongly suggestive of the emergence of phonon-mediated superconductivity in GeTe, through the combination of the Fr\"ohlich, deformation potential, and piezoelectric mechanisms.
 GeTe was already proposed to be a superconductor in 1969 by Allen and Cohen~\cite{PhysRev.177.704} based on a deformation potential mechanism, which we indeed find to provide a key contribution to the overall electron-electron attraction.
 Recent experiments have confirmed GeTe to be superconducting upon hole doping~\cite{PhysRevLett.124.047002}.